-Before each enrollment period, all new students participate in orientation programs (Welcome Days) to get to know each other and the McPherson College community.
+Before each enrollment period, all new students participate in new student orientation programs (Welcome Weekend and Transfer Orientation) to get to know each other and the McPherson College community.
 The Division of Student Affairs coordinates this opportunity to start your path to success.